NFeingold/AKSAutomate/README.md

 ## How Can You Do It?

-Navigate to the 'Guide' folder.
+Navigate to the 'Guides' folder.
 You should find the in depth guide, a video tutorial, and a copy-paste cheat sheet. <br/>
 You will also see a folder for automation, if you would rather the process be done automatically.
 You just need to follow the instructions in the folder

 ## Useful Links